chaos-polymtl/lethe/doc/source/examples/multiphysics/rising-bubble/rising-bubble.rst

   1. Enable ``output auxiliary fields`` to write filtered phase fraction gradient and filtered curvature fields.
   2. Choose a value close to 1, for example, the default values  :math:`\alpha = 4` and :math:`\beta = 1`.
   3. Run the simulation and check whether the filtered phase fraction gradient and filtered curvature fields are smooth and without oscillation.
   4. If the filtered phase fraction gradient and filtered curvature fields show oscillations, increase the value :math:`\alpha` and :math:`\beta` to larger values, and repeat this process until reaching smooth filtered phase fraction gradient and filtered curvature fields without oscillations.
+Generally, the default values should be sufficient.

-The interface sharpening method and its parameters are explained in the :doc:`../dam-break/dam-break` example:
+The interface sharpening method and its parameters are explained in the :doc:`../dam-break/dam-break` example.
+We also enable phase filtration.
+This filter the phase field use for the calculation of the physical property by stiffening the value of the phase fraction.
+We refer the reader to the :doc:`../../../../parameters/cfd/volume_of_fluid` documentation for more explanation on the phase filtration.

 .. code-block:: text